UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Heather_Liddell.md

 of their computers—1905E and 1905S—that we used.
 At a later stage, at University College, they had an IBM machine, and George had been used to that.
-Then he went over to the States at the beginning of the [UNIX](/UNIX "UNIX") era, and came back and started to get us interested in using networks of workstations.
+Then he went over to the States at the beginning of the UNIX(UNIX "UNIX") era, and came back and started to get us interested in using networks of workstations.

 **Abbate:**